arthurpham/wsjUnblock/README.md

 *	**Idea**: I changed the referer to facebook or twitter, both are working great again:).
 The logic is that we can read the full WSJ article if we click through a twitter or facebook link of the article.
 So far they have not blocked these referers.

+*	**Extra**: Add Financial Times `www.ft.com` to our list.
+FT and WSJ are using the same logic for paywall, so it can be accessed in the same way.

 ### How It Works as in July 2016:

 #### For Wall Street Journal: